 - Write a catchy title.
 Think of something that will grab the reader’s attention and keep them interested.
 Be as concise as possible.

 - Write the introduction.
-State the purpose of the study, demonstrate your knowledge of the topic and its importance, describe any major issues and key research points, pinpoint the variables and explain any boundaries of the study.
+State the purpose of the study, demonstrate your knowledge of the topic and its importance, describe any major issues and key research points, pinpoint the variables, and explain any boundaries of the study.

 - Provide a resource review.
-This section outlines all sources you have used in your research and shows your knowledge on the topic.
+This section outlines all sources you have used in your research and shows your knowledge of the topic.
 It also gives credit to those who have done previous research on this subject and developed the framework for your research.

 - Predict your results.
 You have no results at this stage, but it is suggested that you have some idea of the data you will collect and what kinds of procedures will be used to answer your question or hypothesis.